-ISO 22000, Food safety management systems -- Requirements for any organization in the food chain is under revision, with the draft version available for purchase from mid 2016.
+ISO 22000, Food safety management systems -- Requirements for any organization in the food chain is under revision, with the draft version available for purchase from early 2017.

-The final updated version is expected early 2017.
+The final updated version is expected late 2018.

 ISO 22000:2005 sets out the requirements for a food safety management system and can be certified to.
 It maps out what an organization needs to do to demonstrate its ability to control food safety hazards in order to ensure that food is safe.
 It can be used by any organization regardless of its size or position in the food chain.